-Test sequences can have parent steps and substeps.
+Test sequences defined in Test Sequence blocks can have parent steps and substeps.
 Substeps can activate only if the parent step is active.
 A group of steps in the same hierarchy level shares a common transition type.
 When you create a test step, the step becomes a transition option for other steps in the same group.

-Test sequences transition from one step to another in two ways:
+Test sequences defined in Test Sequence blocks transition from one step to another in two ways:

 Standard transition: You can define a sequence of actions that react to simulation conditions using a standard transition sequence.
 Standard transition sequences start with the first step and progress according to transition conditions and next steps.